COVID-19: Brunei's sees highest caseload, fatalities in a single day - The Scoop

 Five men and two women, aged between 49 and 73, passed away overnight due to complications from the virus.
 A sixth person, a 62-year-old woman, also died on Sunday, but the health ministry said she had several other health problems which led to her death.

-To date, 49 people have died due to a coronavirus infection.
+To date, 49 people in Brunei have died due to a coronavirus infection.

 Approximately 75 percent of the population has received at least one dose of a COVID-19 vaccine, while 51 percent is fully vaccinated.